Releases @ TCC

 ~ Elected director of Region 14 of National Council for Workforce Education

-HAMPTON ROADS, Va. – (May 18, 2007) – Tidewater Community College Vice President for Workforce Development Theresa Bryant has been selected for two key roles benefiting workforce education.
+HAMPTON ROADS, Va. – (May 18, 2007) – Tidewater Community College Vice President for Workforce Solutions Theresa Bryant has been selected for two key roles benefiting workforce education.

 The WDA provides training to practitioners who support the re-engineering and re-training of America’s workforce, a national priority imperative for economic stability and continued leadership in a changing global marketplace.

-For the Vermont program, Bryant will present the seminar, Customer Focus: Consultative Sales, as part of the Workforce Development Professional Competencies five-day course.
+For the Vermont program, Bryant will present the seminar, Customer Focus: Consultative Sales, as part of the Workforce Solutions Professional Competencies five-day course.

 ~ In addition, Bryant has been elected director of Region 14 (District of Columbia, Maryland, Pennsylvania, Virginia, West Virginia) of the National Council for Workforce Education (NCWE).